snadi/sca-demos/ReadMe.md

 ## CogniCrypt

-* Download the precompiled version of CongniCrypt from their [repo](https://github.com/CROSSINGTUD/CryptoAnalysis), as well as the set of Crysl rules they have there
+* Download the precompiled version of CongniCrypt from their [repo](https://github.com/CROSSINGTUD/CryptoAnalysis), as well as the set of Crysl rules they have there.
+I used version [2.7.1](https://github.com/CROSSINGTUD/CryptoAnalysis/releases/tag/2.7.1).
+I created a folder `CogniCrypt` and inside it placed the pre-compiled CogniCrypt jar file and unzipped the `crypto-api-rules.zip` file into a folder called rules with all the `.crsyl` rules inside it.

-* Run `java -cp ../CogniCrypt/CryptoAnalysis-1.0.0-jar-with-dependencies.jar crypto.HeadlessCryptoScanner --rulesDir=../CogniCrypt/JCA_rules/ --applicationCp=target/findbugs-1.0-SNAPSHOT.jar` from inside the main directory
+* Run `java -jar ../CogniCrypt/CryptoAnalysis-2.7.1-SNAPSHOT-jar-with-dependencies.jar --rulesDir=../CogniCrypt/rules/ --applicationCp=target/sca-demo-1.0-SNAPSHOT.jar` from inside this project's main directory